TCCON/ggg_spectra/README.md

 The initial directory of input spectra can be specified with a **-i/--indir** argument.
 By default the app can see spectrum files in the **ggg_spectra/spectra** folder.

+A full spectrum file path can be given to **--indir**, in that case the static html plot will be saved without starting the browser app.

 If you close the browser window, the server is still running and the app still available where indicated in the terminal.

 To shut the server down, use ctrl+C in the terminal.